Guidance

 • an articulated vehicle with a tri-axle semi-trailer loaded as near as practical to maximum legal weight is to be used: all axles that form part of a compensating bogie arrangement must be fitted with a steel suspension system

-• the vehicle must either, first be weighed in a single weighing on a conventional weighbridge of known accuracy, and then taken to the multi-plate weighbridge, or the component parts (eg tractor and trailer) must be weighed on the same plate of the multi-plate weighbridge provided that plate has been tested in accordance with paragraph A.3.2.a above: three repeatability test weighs must then be undertaken; the wheels of the vehicle must be placed in the same position on the weighplates for the three test weighings and the vehicle must be removed entirely from all active weighing surfaces between the test weighings
+• the vehicle must either, first be weighed in a single weighing on a conventional weighbridge of known accuracy, and then taken to the multi-plate weighbridge, or the component parts (for example, tractor and trailer) must be weighed on the same plate of the multi-plate weighbridge provided that plate has been tested in accordance with paragraph A.3.2.a weight test: 3 repeatability test weighs must then be undertaken; the wheels of the vehicle must be placed in the same position on the weighplates for the 3 test weighings and the vehicle must be removed entirely from all active weighing surfaces between the test weighings

-A record of test showing the results of the weights and vehicle lists must be completed by the Inspector of Weights and Measures or a person authorised by a notified body operating under Directive 2009/23/EC and retained for at least 2 years.
+A record of test showing the results of the weights and vehicle lists must be completed by an approved body operating under the Non-automatic Weighing Instruments Regulations 2016 (as amended) or by persons approved by DVSA and retained for at least 2 years.

 Image